nalej/docs/docs/devices/devices-1.md

 ### Web Interface

-As with the rest of the sections, we can find the Device view in the left-hand column.
+This is the main page of the Device section:

 ![Devices view](../img/dev_main.png)